Time to look away from the news

 hurt- the silent or silenced majority.

-(Published in Spotted News on the 9th of January 2025)
+(Published in Europinion on the 24th of December 2024)